shaloo/docs.arcana/includes/text-snippets/allowance.md

+Web3 dApp users must to set up the required allowance on two or more source chains for activating Arcana's chain abstracted transaction feature.

-In Arcana's Chain Abstraction solution, allowance means pre-authorizing funds from a user's EoA to enable a transaction that spans multiple chains in Web3 apps.
+This is requried to enable a transaction that spans multiple chains in Web3 apps.
+By setting up allowance, user pre-authorizes funds for a chain abstracted transaction processed via the user's EoA account.

-To enable unified balance across chains with Chain Abstraction, the user must possess funds on the source chain(s) and set up an allowance.
-This allowance lets the Arcana Vault contract(s) on the source chain(s) access the required funds.
-By granting permission, the user authorizes Arcana to process transactions and spend funds as needed on the source chain(s) for seamless transactions across chains.
+The Arcana Vault contract on the source chain can access the required funds once the allowance is set up by the user.
+By granting permission, the user authorizes Arcana to process transactions and spend funds as needed on the source chains so that the intended transaction can happen on the destination chain seamlessly.

+Besides setting up allowance, the user must have sufficient funds on two or more source chains for executing a successful chain abstracted transaction on the destination chain.